Edward Said and Ben Sonnenberg mid-80s [Photo Alexander Cockburn]

 > Lost Property was republished by the great Counterpoint Press in 1999 and remains in print, or is at least available from all-good-websites…

 > Sonnenberg’s papers are held at Colombia University’s brilliant archive which has a page here listing and dating his correspondence online.
-The folders of correspondence with Anne Carson [whom he was first to publish; imagine a London editor publishing the next -not the established- AC… ha!] go up to 2001 but start in 1987!
+The folders of correspondence with Anne Carson [whom he was first to publish; imagine a London editor publishing the next -not the established- Carson… ha!] go up to 2001 but start in 1987!
 Salter and Said are there, as is James Laughlin but also let’s see; Carson McCullers, Alice Munro, Brigid Brophy…

 > Clio record for Ben Sonnenberg archive here.